flectra-hq/flectra/doc/webservices/iap.rst

 The first step is to register your service on the IAP endpoint (production and/or test) before you can actually query user accounts.
-To create a service, go to your *Portal Account* on the IAP endpoint (https://iap.odoo.com for production, https://iap-sandbox.odoo.com for testing, the endpoints are *independent* and *not synchronized*).
-Alternatively, you can go to your portal on Odoo (https://iap.odoo.com/my/home) and select *In-App Services*.
+To create a service, go to your *Portal Account* on the IAP endpoint (https://iap.flectra.com for production, https://iap-sandbox.flectra.com for testing, the endpoints are *independent* and *not synchronized*).
+Alternatively, you can go to your portal on Flectra (https://iap.flectra.com/my/home) and select *In-App Services*.

 .. note::